XxTheSunxX/Phant0m/README.md

 # Basic Linux DHCP/Python Starvation Attack
-works only for Linux and only for wireless networks Need to run as administrative priviledge
+works only for Linux and only for wireless networks \n Needs to run as administrative priviledge